Tentative Festival Date: 21 – 23 September 206

 DAY 01-Arrival, Paro – Thimphu (By Car, Approx. 1.5 Hrs.)

 Welcome to Bhutan.
-Upon arrival, be greeted by your local guide and escorted to the capital, Thimphu, passing by Tamchog Lhakang Iron Bridge En Route.
+Upon arrival, be greeted by your local guide and escorted to the capital, Thimphu, passing by Tamchog Lhakang Iron Bridge En -Route.
 Hotel check-in, then head to the Buddha Dordenma Statue and Takin Sanctuary, where you’ll see Bhutan’s unique national animal, the takin.
 Continue to meet the nuns at Zilukha Nunnery.
-Overnight: overnight at Thimphu.
+Overnight@Thimphu.

 Check out from the hotel after our delicious breakfast, and we will drive to the valley of black-necked cranes via Wangdue.
-En route, we will visit Rinchengang village.
+En route, we will stop to take photos and views of Rinchengang village.
 Visit Gangey Gonpa and the black-necked crane centre to get a better idea and information about this endangered bird of Bhutan, which migrates from the Tibetan plateau to Phobjikha every winter.
-Later in the evening, we will visit a typical Bhutan farm house or choose to stay at the farm house that we offer in Phobjikha.
-Overnight at Phobjikha, altitude 2900m.
+Later in the evening, we will visit a typical Bhutan farm house and have cooking class with house hoist member, Evening you will be experiencing the bhutanese hotstone bath.
+Overnight @ Phobjikha

-After b/fast drive back to Thimphu, on the way, explore around Wangdue town.
+After b/fast drive back to Thimphu, on the way, visit Wangdue phudrang Dzong.
 After lunch, visit the Thimphu vegetable market, Pangri zampa, where monks are studying the Buddhist astrology.
-Overnight in Thimphu.
+Overnight@ Thimphu.

 Day 05: Thimphu Festival

-After b/fast visit the Thimphu Tshechu, as all Tshechu festivals, honours Padma Sambhawa, also known as Guru Rimpoche, the precious yogi and saint who is credited with having introduced Tantric Buddhism throughout the Himalayas.
+After b/fast visit the Thimphu Tshechu or festivals, honours Padma Sambhawa, also known as Guru Rimpoche, the precious yogi and saint who is credited with having introduced Tantric Buddhism throughout the Himalayas.
 The festival’s masked dances are performed by monks clad in colourful brocade attire and permeated by chants and reading of Buddhist scripts, then later visit Tashi cho dzong (fortress), the largest religious building in Thimphu, as well as the central administrative centre.
-Evening to Paro -Overnight at Paro.
+Evening to Paro -Overnight @ Paro.

 Day 06-Day Hike to Tiger’s Nest Monastery

 Say goodbye to Bhutan today.
-After breakfast, we will escort you to the airport for your departure to BKK
+After breakfast, we will escort you to the airport for your departure.